rectorphp/getrector-com/resources/blog/posts/2024/2024-05-15-7-traits-of-successful-upgrade-companies.md

 Successful companies understand this principle.
 Remember the [Twitter firing 80 % of stuff](https://edition.cnn.com/2023/04/12/tech/elon-musk-bbc-interview-twitter-intl-hnk/index.html) to deliver more features than ever before.

  Legacy projects are similar to overgrown trees.
-In the first couple, prune packages bring little value but cost maintenance.
+In the first couple of months, we radically prune packages that bring marginal value to the project.

  For example, some projects we started with had PHPStan, SARB, Psalm, ppm,d, and a colossal baseline.
-That's five different approaches to static analysis with little extra value.
-It's like paying taxes in five countries from the same income.
+That's 5 different approaches to static analysis with little extra value.

+ It's like paying taxes in 5 countries for the same income.
 It takes a lot of pruning to get to a bare PHPStan setup with a single config.
-Successful companies are willing to do so and replicate similar approaches in other places.
+Successful companies are willing to do so and actually replicate this approaches in other places themselves.

 <br>

-Last but not least, people from successful companies care about the company.
-In a way, they want the best for the project in the future, not to fast-tick the KPI and bonus in a salary.
-If we look at the headlines, it's a deep friendship.
+Last but not least, **people from successful companies care about the company**.
+They want the best for the project in the future, not to fast-tick the KPI and bonus in a salary.
+If we look at the headlines of this post, it's like a recipe for good friendship.

 Do you recognize yourself in some of those traits?
 Would you like to learn the other ones?
 [Let us know](https://getrector.com/contact); we're ready to help.